Meet the Founder

 Dr. Amber Johnson

 Dr. Johnson’s academic teaching and research directly inform their creative process.
 Illuminating systems of oppression in the classroom for over a decade, Amber finds that art transcends language and helps students and audiences alike view oppression and social justice from alternative spaces.
 Thus, they use several artistic elements within the classroom, as well as their own creative process outside of the classroom to help deepen their commitment to activism and social justice.
 Amber began working with metals, paint, and photography in 2008, and added recycled and reclaimed goods in 2014.
 They began teaching photography and installation art in 2011.
-As a member of AndroBeat, Amber plays percussion.
+Amber is also a percussionist and once played for the band, AndroBeat.

 As the creator of The Justice Fleet, Dr. Johnson wanted to experiment with mobile museums and social justice inquiry, ethnography, and art activism as methodology to address social injustice and urban engagement.
 The mobile museums, housed inside of box trucks, go into different communities to talk about social justice, self-love, community, and healing through intergroup dialogue, play, and art activism.